ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 Facial expressions are realized through blendshapes, using the Microsoft Rocketbox avatar's blendshapes.
 This requires adjustments when using different avatars.
 Additionally, our agents feature an automatic blinking function and lip-sync capabilities powered by the Oculus package's OVRLipSync.

 <img src=".github/media/facial_expression.png" alt="Collision Avoidance System" width="700"/>

-### Collision Avoidance Logic

-- **Field of View (FOV)**: The size of the FOV adapts according to the agent's upper body animation, which is crucial for the Collision Avoidance Logic.
-- **Avoidance Direction**: Agents are programmed to avoid moving in the same direction when evading each other.
-- **Group Dynamics**: The avoidance force is proportional to the group size, calculated as `radius + 1f` for the avoidance vector.
-- **Distance-Based Scaling**: The force is dynamically adjusted based on the distance to other agents.

-### Force from Group

-This composite force consists of:
-- **Cohesion**: Attracts agents towards the group's center.
-- **Repulsion**: Creates a separating force between agents when they are too close.
-- **Alignment**: Aligns the direction of agents within a group.

-Planned enhancements include modifying distances based on social relations.

 ### Social Relations